vitiral/simple-quality/clean-code.md

 - if there is more than one developer on your code-base, it is much easier to read code if it all follows the style guide
+- standardization is good -- it makes your team's code more readable and writable by everybody involved
-- documentation is good, and it is typically required by style guides
+- documentation is good, and is required by linters

 > ### Exercise 1:
 > fix all the `missing-docstring` pylint errors by documenting